-Samford University’s Ida Moffett School of Nursing has received more than $2 million to help make graduate nursing education more affordable for current nurse educators or practicing nurses committed to careers in nursing education.
+Samford University’s Moffett & Sanders School of Nursing has received more than $2 million to help make graduate nursing education more affordable for current nurse educators or practicing nurses committed to careers in nursing education.

 Samford’s $2,040,607 Nurse Faculty Loan Program (NFLP) grant from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA) is the largest in the country and the only award to exceed $2 million.
 This is Samford’s 18th year to receive funding for the program.

 According to Jane Martin, Moffett & Sanders School of Nursing interim dean, additional faculty are needed for nursing schools to increase student capacity.
 “The Nurse Faculty Loan Program is designed to help address the shortage of nurse educators.
 Students who receive loans for graduate degree programs can have up to 85 percent of the loan forgiven in exchange for service in a nurse faculty capacity,” she added.

 Over the past 18 years, the school has utilized more than $16 million in grant funding from the U.S. Department of Health and Human Services, HRSA to prepare more than 500 nurse educators who are shifting the landscape of nurse education while increasing the number of competent, compassionate nurses entering the workforce.